Jugetsudo Paris

 Sencha is the quintessential Japanese green tea.

-It comes in countless qualities, names, styles and tastes.
-It's the one that the Japanese drink at all times, accompanied or not.
-It can be sweet and bitter, thick and round, thin and light.
-When it is infused at low temperature, its color is light and its tannins round.
+It comes in countless qualities, appellations, styles, and tastes.
+It's the one the Japanese drink at any time of day, on its own or with other foods.
+It can be sweet and bitter, full-bodied and round, delicate and light.
+When brewed at a low temperature, it has a pale color and smooth tannins.

 Gyokuro

-The noblest, most refined and most precious of Japanese teas.
-This tea is made from young leaves, picked from the famous gardens of Okabe, Shizuoka and Uji, Kyoto.
-A delicious serenity and melting sweetness are released in the mouth.
+The noblest, most refined, and most precious of Japanese teas.
+This tea is made from young leaves, picked in the renowned gardens of Okabe, Shizuoka, and Uji, Kyoto.
+A delightful serenity and a melting sweetness unfold on the palate.

 Accompanied by his cuteness